-Smoke detectors or fire alarms are an inevitable part of a house, industry, or building.
+Smoke detectors or fire alarm systems are an inevitable part of a house, industry, or building.
 It helps in detecting fire at an early stage because of the alarm, therefore preventing large casualties caused by fire.
 Many fatal accidents that happen in households and industries are mostly caused by fire.
 All these fire hazards not only lead to third-degree burns but also other health issues like acute lung diseases due to toxic fumes and gas inhalation, and mental and physical trauma.
 These fire mishappenings can also lead to the destruction of many large buildings, industries, and also properties that could be worth a fortune.

 Most of these fires happen by accident or due to lack of attention, like faulty wiring of electric devices, discarded fires in the kitchen, or defective electronic devices.
 These mishaps and accidents can cause huge losses.
 To prevent these from happening, there are different safety measures you could follow, like fire alarms, fire extinguishers, carbon monoxide alarms, accessible emergency exits, etc.